Crime in Chicago: Murder and shootings 1991-Present

 A gunshot wound to the body's center of mass can quickly prove fatal without immediate medical attention due to blood loss and internal injuries.
 In September 2015, University of Chicago Medicine and Sinai Health Systems announced a joint $40 million venture to convert Holy Cross Hospital into a Level 1 trauma center on the South side, making some of Chicago's most violent neighborhoods less than five miles from high-quality care.
 Non-fatal gunshot victims in Chicago had an overall rate of occurrence of 46.5 per 100,000 from 2006 to 2012, with a demographic breakdown of 1.62 per 100,000 for whites; 28.72 for Hispanics, and 112.83 for blacks.
-It is estimated that the medical expenses associated with gun violence costs the city of Chicago $2.5 billion a year.
+It was estimated in 2013 that the medical expenses associated with gun violence costs the city of Chicago $2.5 billion a year.

-Chicago has been criticized for comparatively light sentencing guidelines for those found illegally in possession of a firearm.
-Most people convicted of illegal gun possession receive the minimum sentence, one year, a Chicago Sun-Times analysis found, and serve less than half of the sentence because of time for good behavior and pre-trial confinement.
-The minimum sentence for felons found in possession of a firearm is two years.
-Those charged with simple gun possession had an average of four prior arrests.
-Felons charged with prior gun related crimes will be faced with stricter sentencing as of a new bill proposed in 2017.
-Those charged with gun possession by a felon had an average of ten prior arrests.

 August 2016 marked the most violent month Chicago had recorded in over two decades with 92 homicides, included the murder of Nykea Aldridge, cousin of NBA star Dwyane Wade.
 Chicago's 2016 murder and shooting surge attracted national media attention from CNN, The New York Times, USA Today, Time magazine and PBS.
 Filmmaker Spike Lee's 2015 release, Chi-Raq, highlights Chicago's gun violence using a narrative inspired by the Greek comedy Lysistrata.

-Chicago's deadliest day since reliable digital records began in 1991, was on May 31, 2020, with 18 murders committed.
+Chicago's deadliest day since reliable digital records began in 1991 was on May 31, 2020, with 18 murders committed.
 That day was part of a three-day weekend that had 85 shootings, and 24 murders, the all-time highest number killed on a Chicago weekend.
-Reports indicate that the victims were of various ages and occupations, but mostly black.
+Reports indicated that the victims were of various ages and occupations, but mostly Black.
 The violence was framed by the George Floyd protests, but researchers said it was unheard of and unable to be contextualized.
 The city's second-deadliest day had 13 murders, and occurred in 1991 shortly after digital records were introduced.
 There is no deadlier day recorded in the past 60 years, but records prior to 1991 may be unreliable.